steveoro/goggles_main/README.md

 * * *

-## Deployment instructions
+## Deployment

-The build pipeline will yield an auto-deploy
+The build pipeline is configure for auto-deploy on each successful build.

+Untagged changes will yield a `staging` deployment, while any tagged release (made from GitHub) will yield a `production` deployment.

+See the [Wiki page about the build pipeline](https://github.com/steveoro/goggles_db/wiki/HOWTO-devops-build_pipeline_setup) for more details.

 * * *